GrassBro/GrassBro/README.md

 ### Hi there 👋
-- 🎓 I am a PhD candidate majoring in Computer Vision as well as Deep Learning.
+- 🎓 I am a PhD candidate majoring in Computer Vision and Deep Learning.
-- 🎓 I will finish my thesis this year (2022), and I am looking for a good job opportunity.
+- 🔭 I’m currently working on saliency detection, OCR, etc., publishing on top journals (e.g. IJCV, TIP) and conferences (e.g. CVPR, BMVC).
-- 🔭 I’m currently working on saliency detection, OCR, etc., publishing on top journals (e.g. TIP, IJCV) and conferences (e.g. CVPR, BMVC).
+- ⚡ I will finish my thesis this year (2022), and I am looking for a good job opportunity.
 - 📫 How to reach me: xtian@mail.dlut.edu.cn, xin.tian.831@gmail.com

 <!--